U.S. imposes electronics ban on flights from major Middle Eastern and African airports

 The ban involves some of the widest reaching aviation security measures taken since the terrorist attacks on September 11, 2001.

 It means all laptops, cameras, tablets, e-readers, portable DVD players, electronic gaming devices and travel printers or scanners will have to be kept in the cargo hold for the duration of the flight.

-Royal Jordanian Airlines told passengers Monday that medical devices were still allowed.
+Medical devices needed on board are still allowed.

 Concerns over airport screening